-Note, DRd has been recently approved for patients with newly diagnosed myeloma, based on the results of an international multicenter randomized trial.88 PFS at 30 months was higher with DRd compared to Rd, 70.6% vs 55.6%, P < .001.
-MRD negative rates were also superior, 24.2% vs 7.3%, P < .001.
+Daratumumab, lenalidomide, dexamethasone (DRd): DRd has been recently approved for patients with newly diagnosed myeloma, based on the results of an international multicenter randomized trial.
+PFS at 30 months was higher with DRd compared to Rd, 70.6% versus 55.6%, P<0.001.
+MRD negative rates were also superior, 24.2% versus 7.3%, P<0.001.
 DRd is an alternative to VRd in this setting.
-However, unlike VRd where the triplet regimen is only used for a limited duration, therapy with DRd requires treatment with all three drugs until progression which makes this a much more expensive regimen in the long-term.106
+However, unlike VRd where the triplet regimen is only used for a limited duration, therapy with DRd requires treatment with all 3 drugs until progression which makes this a much more expensive regimen in the long-term.